 2. Role and Scope

-The Working Group, consisting of experts identified in cooperation with the Secretariat, exists to advise the Scientific Council on issues linked to migratory bird flyways and to perform the following activities:
+The Working Group, consisting of experts identified in cooperation with the Secretariat, exists to advise the Scientific Council on issues linked to migratory bird flyway conservation and to perform the following activities:

 Support the implementation of Resolution 12.11 (Rev.COP14) Flyways and related Decisions directed to the Scientific Council and develop guidance to aid Parties in identifying key priorities and major implementation gaps in their region.